 We took a short break here to enjoy the views and have a snack.

-The trail continues it’s uphill climbing and introduces the jagged rock “steps” that will be the bane of your existence on the way down.
+The trail continues it’s uphill climb and introduces the jagged rock “steps” that will be the bane of your existence on the way down.

-It then comes around a bend, and you get some more views of Half Dome before heading into a shaded area again.
-From here the trail is flat for a little while before heading downhill on a half dozen or so switchbacks.
+It then goes around a bend, and you get more views of Half Dome before heading into a shaded area again.
+From here, the trail is flat for a little while before heading downhill on a half dozen or so switchbacks.